This book is a dynamic study of the range of experiences of the Cold War in Europe, East Asia and Southeast Asia in the 20th century.

 Part 3: Cityscape as a Frontline of Physical and Mental Warfare

-Tze-ki Hon is Professor at BNU-HKBU United International College in Zhuhai, China, and a researcher at the Research Center for History and Culture of Beijing Normal University (Zhuhai).
+Tze-ki Hon is Professor at Research Centre for History and Culture, Beijing Normal University at Zhuhai, China, and BNU-HKBU United International College.
 Previously, he taught at City University of Hong Kong, State University of New York at Geneseo, and Hanover College, Indiana.
 He wrote three books: The Yijing and Chinese Politics, The Allure of the Nation, and Revolution as Restoration.
 He co-edited four volumes: The Politics of Historical Production in Late Qing and Republican China, Beyond the May 4th Paradigm, The Decade of the Great War, and Confucianism for the Contemporary World.
-And he coauthored Teaching the I Ching (Book of Changes) with Geoffrey Redmond.
+And he co-authored Teaching the I Ching (Book of Changes) with Geoffrey Redmond.